Skip to main content

 6. Network Policies

-The production overlay defines strict ingress and egress rules per service.
+The reference overlay defines strict ingress and egress rules per service.

 Ingress Rules